Olympics at street level, Diyah Pera photographs

 But then you have the Che icon, and suddenly the air starts to come out of the tires.
 Che Guevara, whose Stalinist convictions lead him to sign a letter to his mother “Stalin II” at one point.
 (Please note the link is to the Workers Liberty website, not the National Review.)

-I’m not trying to trash anyone’s favorite t-shirt hero here.
+I’m not trying to trash anyone’s favourite t-shirt hero here.
 Only pointing out the irony.
 Stalin was known for many things, but tolerating protest marches certainly wasn’t one of them.

 More pix after the jump.